This post may contain affiliate links (read more)

 Another thing we do to save money – and also because it’s convenient really, is grab a fast food lunch.
 Street vendors and burger chains are always going to be cheaper than a sit down meal and will often fit better into your day – especially if you have a busy day of sightseeing planned.
 Save money on your lunch and you’ll be able to go somewhere a little extra special in the evening.

 The centre of any city that gets a lot of tourism is always going to be more expensive.
 We found this to be particularly true in Amsterdam.
-We were paying a lot more in central pubs compared to a little pub we found off down a random side street.
+Central pubs were more expensive compared to a little pub we found off down a random side street.

 We also saved money on our drinks by ordering the local beer.
 In Amsterdam if you ask for a beer you’ll likely be served Heineken which is more expensive, if you ask for the local beer (in this case Bavaria) it will likely be cheaper.